dead-claudia/thallium/docs/api.md

 - `techtonic` and `techtonic/core` are completely independent from each other, but otherwise carry the same API.
 The only difference is that the former includes the `techtonic/assertions` plugin (i.e. the core asssertions).
 - If you're using Babel, this only exports a single default export.
 - `t.define()`, `t.wrap()`, `t.add()`, etc. can accept Symbols as well as strings.
 The property is passed through unmodified.
 This allows for private assertions.
+- `t._` is reserved for internal use, so don't depend on anything in that, other than its possible existence.

 ## Base methods